top of page

 $100 Cash Prize for Young Artists BEST IN SHOW!

-You may contact Penny Winn (pennyjwinn@gmail.com) or Mary Gilmartin with any questions.
+You may contact Penny Winn (pennyjwinn@gmail.com) with any questions.

-The 58th Annual Pembroke Arts Festival will resume as a physical event this year at the Pembroke Community Center in Pembroke MA!
+The 59th Annual Pembroke Arts Festival will be at the Pembroke Community Center in Pembroke MA!
 Submissions will be online and should not show a frame with the submitted image.
-Up to two pieces of artwork will be received at the Pembroke Community Center on two dates, Thursday July 31st from 6-8:00 pm and Saturday August 2nd from 9-11:30 am.
+Up to two pieces of artwork will be received at the Pembroke Community Center on two dates, Thursday July 30th. from 6-8:00 pm and Saturday August 1st. from 9-11:30 am.
 Artwork must be framed and wired, or have a stand for 3D work.

 IMPORTANT NOTE ABOUT DELIVERING YOUR WORK: All 2-D artwork must be framed and securely wired (no sawtooth hangers or clips) for hanging.
 No tape please!
 (It will not hold up throughout the weekend).